OMSA applauds lifting of Empire Wind stop work order

 OMSA applauds lifting of Empire Wind stop work orderWritten by Nick Blenkey

-The Offshore Marine Service Association (OMSA) was swift to applaud the Trump Administration’s decision to lift the stop-work order on the $5 billion Empire Wind project, alloowing construction activities to resume after a month-long pause
+The Offshore Marine Service Association (OMSA) was swift to applaud the Trump Administration’s decision to lift the stop-work order on the $5 billion Empire Wind project, allowing construction activities to resume after a month-long pause

 “The American maritime industry must have certainty, predictability, and fairness to invest with confidence i in the vessels, technology, and talent needed to support U.S. offshore energy,” said Aaron Smith, president of OMSA.
 “By allowing the Empire Wind project to move forward, the Trump Administration is providing a stable policy environment that encourages bold investment in American energy.”